jsdelivr/globalping/docs/measurement/schema/request.md

 ### target

-The final destination of the request.
-Depending on query type - its validation rules might differ.
+A public endpoint on which tests should be executed.
+In most cases, it would be a hostname or IPv4 address.
+Its validation rules might differ depending on the query type.

 **key**: `measurement.target`